Updated: Aug 25, 2021

 We are asking you to consider partnering with us to keep things moving forward:

 Our donors are part of the myLIFEspeaks FAMILY that help keep things moving forward.
-Our Monthly Donors are part of The Table, a commUNITY of myLIFEspeaks most generous supporters who are committed to bringing family, nutrition, education, public health and all LIFE has to offer to Haiti by giving each month to help keep things moving forward.
+Our Monthly Donors are part of The Table, a commUNITY of myLIFEspeaks most generous supporters who are committed to bringing family, education, public health and all LIFE has to offer to Haiti by giving each month to help keep things moving forward.
 Your investment in myLIFEspeaks helps us continue to change the future of Haiti.